Clint Hill and Lisa McCubbin

 CLINT HILL will forever be remembered as the courageous Secret Service Agent who leapt onto the back of the presidential limousine in the midst of the assassination of President John F. Kennedy in Dallas, on November 22, 1963.
 His primary responsibility was the protection of First Lady Jacqueline Kennedy, and for his actions that day, Hill received the nation's highest civilian award for bravery.

 He remains in contact with the current U.S. Secret Service and is actively involved in training activities at the Federal Law Enforcement Training Center.
-In April 2012, Hill collaborated with journalist, Lisa McCubbin, to write MRS. KENNEDY AND ME, a memoir of the four years he spent with Jacqueline Kennedy.
-Published in April 2012, the book immediately became a #1 New York Times Best Seller.
-Clint and Lisa's most recent book, FIVE DAYS IN NOVEMBER, the riveting moment-by-moment account of the days surrounding the assassination, alongside 170 remarkable photographs, was released in November 2013.
+In April 2012, Hill collaborated with journalist, Lisa McCubbin, to write Mrs. Kennedy and Me, a memoir of the four years he spent with Jacqueline Kennedy, that was followed by Five Days in November, a factual account of the November 22 assassination and the days leading up to and including the funeral, and Five Presidents: My Extraordinary Journey with Eisenhower, Kennedy, Johnson, Nixon and Ford, covering the period 1958 to 1975.
+All three books became New York Times best sellers.

 Clint Hill credits Lisa McCubbin with helping him "find a reason to live, not just exist."